com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 <img src="/img/network_edge.png" alt="network_edge" width="600"/>

 The courses on "web development", "Javascript", "D3.js" and "interactive" were useful to build this visualization.
+The future "graph" course could also be useful.

-_For the moment a minimal version is provided for milestone 2.
-Two problems remain here and are being debugged: the disappearance of the nodes after a while and the visualization that goes out of the frame.
-Also the information about links, the images in nodes and the slider for winners rank are being implemented and will be provided later.
-The case of images is particularly complex because it is complicated to automate correctly, so it is not part of the minimum product and remains an option for the future._
+_*For the moment this visualization is being debugged, so it is not provided in the skeleton of the site but will be present in the final product.
+In addition, the case of images is particularly complex so it is not part of the minimum product and remains an option for the future.*_

 #### Tab 2: World map visualisation
 The second visualization will be a map of the world.
 The map will contain colored moving circles and fixed points.